What size AC unit do I need for my home?

 outside view of home

 On a muggy summer day in Atlanta, an air-conditioned room can feel like paradise.
 That’s why keeping your home cool with an appropriately sized AC makes all the difference.
-If you’re asking, “what size central AC do I need?” choosing the right size can reduce your energy costs, lengthen the system’s lifespan, and be more peaceful for the household.
+If you’re asking, “What size central AC do I need?” choosing the right size can reduce your energy costs, lengthen the system’s lifespan, and be more peaceful for the household.

 Why AC Size Makes a Difference